The Ipcress File (film): Development

 Len Deighton was hired to write a screenplay for the James Bond film From Russia with Love, but later was let go because of a lack of progress.
 However, Deighton's brief involvement with Eon Productions led him to sell the film rights to his Harry Palmer novels to the Bond series co-producer Harry Saltzman, who had previously been known for producing "kitchen-sink realist" dramas.
 Among other crew members who worked on The Ipcress File and had also worked on the Bond films up to that point were the production designer Ken Adam, the film editor Peter Hunt and the film score composer John Barry.
-Saltzman told Deighton "I'm the only producer who, you can be certain, won't make an imitation Bond film from your book".
+Saltzman told Deighton: "I'm the only producer who, you can be certain, won't make an imitation Bond film from your book".

 Harry Saltzman gave Jimmy Sangster a copy of the novel to read.
 Sangster enjoyed the book and was eager to adapt the novel, suggesting Michael Caine to play the main role and Sidney J. Furie as director.
 However, Saltzman would not commit to the timeframe that Sangster insisted upon.

 Sangster embellished Deighton's protagonist by removing the ambiguity of the novel.
 There, it is only in Chapter 5 that Palmer remarks, "My name isn't Harry, but in this business it's hard to remember whether it ever had been".
 But from the opening scenes of the film, Sangster's screenplay identifies Caine's character clearly as someone who cares little for authority, who indulges in quick repartee and has an interest in good food.
 Newspaper cuttings shown in Palmer's kitchen are actually cookery articles written for The Observer by Deighton, who was an accomplished cook himself.
-For a scene where Palmer prepares a meal, Deighton attempted to teach Caine how to crack an egg with one hand, which Caine could not manage.
+For a scene in which Palmer prepares a meal, Deighton attempted to teach Caine how to crack an egg with one hand, which Caine could not manage.
 As a result, the hands in close-up are really Deighton's.

 The final screenplay included contributions by Sangster, Bill Canaway, James Doran, Lionel Davidson, Johanna Harwood, Lukas Heller, Ken Hughes, and Deighton himself.
 However, only Canaway and Doran were credited.